nationalarchives/dr2-ingest/docs/metadataPackage.md

 # metadataPackage JSON File

-The input to our `dr2-ingest` Step Function is a JSON file describing the package to be ingested below the series.
+The input to our `dr2-ingest` Step Function includes an S3 URI to a JSON file describing the package to be ingested below the Preservation System folders for the series.
 The JSON file contains a single array of objects, where each object represents a folder, Asset, or File within the package.

 There are 4 types of object supported within the package;